hendurhance/ui-ux/README.md

 **<div align="right"><a href="#table-of-contents"> ⬆️ Back to Top</a></div>**

 #### Virtual and Augmented Reality Design
-> Virtual reality (VR) and augmented reality (AR) are computer-generated simulations of real-world environments and objects.
-VR is a fully immersive experience that replaces the real world with a simulated one.
-AR is a more limited experience that overlays digital objects on top of the real world.
-Both VR and AR are used in a variety of industries, including gaming, education, and healthcare.
-In this section, we will cover the basics of VR and AR design, as well as some of the best resources for learning more.
+> Virtual reality (VR) replaces the real world with a simulated one; augmented reality (AR) overlays digital objects on top of it.
+Both are used across industries, including gaming, education, and healthcare.
+This section covers the basics of designing for each.

 ##### Goals
 | Goal | Description |